Type Your Answer In Interval Notation

 5. Avoid Common Mistakes: Be careful to avoid common mistakes when using interval notation.
 One common mistake is confusing parentheses and brackets.
 Another is forgetting to use a parenthesis when representing infinity.

-• Double-check your notation to ensure that you have used the correct brackets and parentheses.
+• Double-check your notation to confirm that you have used the correct brackets and parentheses.
 Remember that infinity is always accompanied by a parenthesis, and that the order of the endpoints matters (the smaller number should always come first).

 • Look for examples of interval notation in different fields and try to understand how it is being used.
 This will help you appreciate the versatility of this notation and its importance in various disciplines.